blahlol/Graph-Neural-Networks-Link-Prediction-on-LastFM-graph-dataset/README.md

 # Link Prediction on LastFM Music Dataset - PyTorch Geometric

-**Note:** The documentation part in the jupyter notebook is a work in progress and should be completed by the end of September 2024.

 This repository demonstrates **link prediction** using **Graph Neural Networks (GNNs)** on the **LastFM** dataset with **PyTorch Geometric**.
 The task focuses on **predicting potential links between users and artists in a heterogeneous bipartite graph**, where:

 - **Nodes** represent users and artists.